Frequently Asked Questions

 5.3 Interruption of the Trip

 In the event of early departure, no refund will be issued for any reason (including justified medical reasons).
-We strongly recommend that participants purchase cancellation and trip interruption insurance to cover the risks associated with an early departure, for any reason.
+We strongly recommend that participants purchase cancelation and trip interruption insurance to cover the risks associated with an early departure, for any reason.

-5.4 Weather Conditions and Activity Cancellations
+5.4 Weather Conditions and Activity Cancelations

 Winter sports activities, including snowboarding, are subject to the inherent risks of variable weather and snow conditions, which may include, but are not limited to, wind, rain, insufficient snowfall, or any other conditions that make the planned activities impossible or unsafe.
 These risks are natural and predictable in a mountain environment.